onyx-platform/onyx-platform.github.io/_drafts/2017-07-10-Onyx-Asynchronous-Barrier-Snapshotting.md

 ---

 Distributed Masonry is proud to announce Onyx 0.10.0, a major step forward for Onyx’s stream processing engine.
-Version 0.10 brings along with it enormous performance improvements, support for in-order message processing, and enhancements for writing stateful streaming applications.
+Version 0.10 brings enormous performance improvements, support for in-order message processing, and enhancements for writing stateful streaming applications.
 In this post, we'll take a look at the recent activity on the project, summarize what's been delivered, and look forward to what's ahead.